turbot/guardrails-docs/docs/getting-started/getting-started-aws/prepare-account/index.md

 ## Step 6: Verify the stack

-Wait for the stack to complete and for the status of the stack to change to "Create Complete"
+Wait for the stack to complete and for the status of the stack to change to **CREATE_COMPLETE**.

 <p><img alt="verify-stack-created" src=" /images/docs/guardrails/getting-started/getting-started-aws/prepare-account/stack-created.png"/></p>